Pope 'begs for God's forgiveness' for sexual abuse scandal - Journal du Cameroun

 – Silent vigil –

-The pontiff is in Ireland to close the 2018 World Meeting of Families (WMOF) — a global Catholic gathering that addressed issues including the treatment of gay people in the Church.
+The pontiff went to Ireland to close the 2018 World Meeting of Families (WMOF) — a global Catholic gathering that addressed issues including the treatment of gay people in the Church.

-It is the first papal visit to Ireland since John Paul II spoke in front of 1.5 million people during a visit in 1979.
+It was the first papal visit to Ireland since John Paul II spoke in front of 1.5 million people during a visit in 1979.

 The Church’s role and standing has been badly dented by the abuse scandals and the Irish have shed traditional Catholic mores, voting earlier this year to legalise abortion after approving same-sex marriage in 2015.